DefenderOfBasic/notebook/source/content/whiteboard.md

 												"content": [
 													{
 														"type": "text",
-														"text": "Whitepaper for ORI as alignment institute with suntzoogway" }
+														"text": "Whitepaper for ORI as metalignment institute with suntzoogway" }
 												]
 											}